navidelyasi/Documentations/docs/actions/iteration/foreach.md

 parent: Iteration
 grand_parent: Actions
 ---
-#Iteration forEach
+# Iteration forEach
-forEach iterates over the array and apply the values to the actions (inside the iteration).
+forEach iterates over an array. in each iteration applies one element of array (as value) to the actions whithin the iteration.

 ## Properties
 ```yaml